tdwg/tnc/TDWG2018/README.md

 - Obey the the TDWG laws for standards and vocabularies
 - Independent of serialization
 - Concise vocabulary
+- Linked Data
-- RDF support
+  -  Shared vocabulary
   -  Application Profiles
   -  Simple enough for ….
 Anything

 ## Terminology